 Problems With the Champion 4,000-Watt 100573 Portable Generator

-Can't honestly say I've got too many complaints at all.
-I find it a little difficult to change the oil given the position of the dip stick but I've had five portable generators before this, and that's a complaint I've got with all of them.
+I can't honestly say I've got too many complaints at all.
+I find it a little difficult to change the oil given the position of the dip stick, but I've had five portable generators before this, and that's a complaint I've got with all of them.

-I lent it to a friend who took it away camping with his family and he reckons it was quite noisy but as I've said, that's not my experience but maybe I'm just used to the noise.
-It's definitely a lot quieter than the Honda that was my last portable generator).
+I lent it to a friend who took it away camping with his family and he reckons it was quite noisy.
+As I've said, that's not my experience but maybe I'm just used to the noise.
+It's definitely a lot quieter than the Honda (that was my last portable generator).
 Champion says that the noise level is equivalent to 68 decibels.
 Well, a vacuum cleaner is rated at 70 decibels to give you an equivalent.
 Difference here, though, is that you're running it outside.
 But I didn't get any complaints from my neighbors on our holiday at Lake Tahoe—yikes! maybe they were just nice neighbors.

 The first thing you have to do when first purchasing is do a start up and oil change after seven hours.
 There are well written instructions for 'running it in' and its important otherwise you wont be able to draw full wattage.